Joy-Ese/Joy-Ese/README.md

-- 👋 Hi there, I’m @Joy-Ese, a frontend mobile and web developer.
+- 👋 Hi there, I’m @Joy-Ese, a mobile and web developer.
 - 👀 I’m interested in becoming an Expert Software Engineer.
-- 🌱 I’m currently learning React.js and React Native.
+- 🌱 I presently know HTML, CSS, JavaScript, ReactJS, C#, and.NET.
-- 👀 Aside learning newer languages, I enjoy freelancing on various projects.
+- 👀 Aside from learning new languages, I would like to work on new projects as a freelancer.
-- 💞️ I’m looking to collaborate on projects where I can make an impact and also learn on the job.
+- 💞️ I’m looking to work on projects where I can make an impact and also learn on the job.
-- 📫 How to reach me, send an email: joyihama21@gmail.com.
+- 📫 How to reach me, send an email: ihamajoyeseosa@gmail.com.
 - 🌱 Fun fact: I have a very healthy sense of humour.

 <!---